xcrystii/xcrystii/README.md

-₊˚ ‿︵‿︵‿︵୨୧ · · ♡ · · ୨୧‿︵‿︵‿︵ ˚₊
--hello i'm xcrystii :3
+hello i'm xcrystii :3
--i only exist here for my silly html, css stuff -pronouns : any except it/its
+i only exist here for my silly html, css stuff i use any pronouns except it/its, i like bsd, nge, jjba, alien nine, food with cheese
--sexuality : pansexual
--Likes : bsd, nge, jjba, alien nine, food with cheese -Dislikes : coding
+I HATE CODING!!!!!!!!!!!!!!!!
--Extra : FOLLOW ME ON TWITTER @XCrystii >_<
+Extra : FOLLOW ME ON TWITTER @XCrystii >_<
-⧣₊˚﹒✦₊  ⧣₊˚  𓂃★    ⸝⸝ ⧣₊˚﹒✦₊  ⧣₊˚